Advanced Biofuel Payment Program in Idaho

 Why does USDA Rural Development do this?

-This program helps increase American energy independence by increasing the private sector supply of renewable energy and decreasing the demand for fossil fuels.
+This program helps increase American energy independence.
+It increases the private sector supply of renewable energy.

 - Certification for Contracts, Grants and Loans (RD Instruction 1940-Q; Exhibit A-1)